lexmartinez/eatery/README.md

 ## Preview

-> Disclaimer: About profile data, currently this project uses a random generator data api to mock profile info: `https://randomuser.me/api`, that's why even you register/login user with some data, it shows a different one
+> Disclaimer: About profile data, currently this project uses a random generator data api to mock profile info: `https://randomuser.me/api`, that's why even you register/login user with some data, it shows a different data

 ## License